Warthog

 It is the most common wild pig in Kenya and can be seen regularly throughout Kenya up to altitudes of over 2000m.

 If alarmed, they rush through the bush for cover, going backwards down their holes, which makes it notoriously hard for photographers to get a photo.
-Although warthogs dig quite well, their shelter is usually an old aardvark burrow.
-Whether warthogs live in areas uninhabited by aardvarks is an open question.

 Boars join the groups only to mate, and are distinguishable from sows by their prominent face warts, which are thought to be defensive pads protecting their heads during often violent fights.

-Although a favorite prey animal for large cats – and humans – the warthog’s survival doesn’t appear to be threatened, as of the early years of 2000, although its rooting and wallowing behavior brings it in to conflict with farmers.
+Although a favorite prey animal for large cats – and humans – the animals survival doesn’t appear to be threatened, as of the early years of 2000, although its rooting and wallowing behavior brings it in to conflict with farmers.

-Although the burrows keep warthogs safe at night, emerging in the morning can be a risky business, since lions are clever enough to sniff out occupied burrows and patient enough to wait in ambush at breakfast time.
+Although the burrows keep them safe at night, emerging in the morning can be a risky business, since lions are clever enough to sniff out occupied burrows and patient enough to wait in ambush at breakfast time.

 Best places to see them are in the Nairobi and Amboseli National Parks and in the Masai Mara National Reserve.